coder/coder/docs/networking.md

 ### Dashboard connections

-The dashboard (and web apps opened through the dashboard) are served from the coder server, so they can only be geo-distributed with High Availability in our Enterprise Edition.
-[Reach out to sales](mailto:sales@coder.com) to learn more about our Enterprise Edition.
+The dashboard (and web apps opened through the dashboard) are served from the coder server, so they can only be geo-distributed with High Availability mode in our Enterprise Edition.
+[Reach out to sales](mailto:sales@coder.com) to learn more.

 ### Troubleshooting